top of page

 You can read the full ESR report here:

-• But I do have a problem with the pressure to blanket vaccinate wee children and infants for every disease under the sun while ignoring the environmental, nutritional and social factors that make what should be minor conditions more virulent and destructive.
+• But I do have a problem with the pressure to blanket vaccinate wee children and infants for every disease under the sun while ignoring the environmental, nutritional, and social factors that make what should be minor conditions more virulent and destructive.

 • I do have a problem with the combining of multiple vaccines into a single dose for the convenience of the parents and doctors.
 Vaccines should be singular with a delay of about three months or longer before the next one.
 This is just pure commonsense.
 The human immune system never evolved for such a full-on assault, all at once, by multiple pathogens and chemicals.
-Clumping a whole lot of vaccines together for the sake of convenience is a repulsive practice.
-If enough people ask for single vaccines, sure it will be refused, but if enough keep asking, surely things will change.
+Clumping a whole lot of vaccines together for the sake of convenience is a repulsive practise.
+If enough people ask for single vaccines, sure it'll be refused, but if enough keep asking, surely things will change.
 Lumping a whole lot together for convenience is unacceptable.

 • I have a really big problem with the doctors and health officials who deliberately whip up mass fear and ostracism to coerce the few remaining cautious parents to submit their child to a medical procedure that has a degree of risk and which they may not need at the time.
-If they lack the reasoning and if the facts are not sufficient to convince a few intelligent and inquiring people to vaccinate their child, then they have a huge problem with credibility.
+If they lack the reasoning and if the facts aren't enough to convince a few intelligent and inquiring people to vaccinate their child, then they have a huge problem with credibility.
 They have built a house of cards for themselves by resorting to bully-boy tactics.
 The current jackboot tactics being employed to enforce vaccination against measles leaves me with nothing but contempt for the perpetrators.

 When I was a child growing up in Putaruru during the '50s and '60s every child caught measles.
 It meant some time off school at home with the curtains drawn to avoid bright sunlight on our eyes.
 I can not recall a single serious case out of what amounted to over 700 children.
 Can you, if you are around my age?
 The main difference between then and now is every child had a half-pint of full-cream milk each school day, our mothers fed us lamb's fry each week and our Grandmothers poured a teaspoon of foul cod liver oil down our throats with each visit!

-For further in-depth reading as well as the Pubmed research on measles:
+For further in-depth reading, as well as the Pubmed research on measles:

 1. https://www.greenmedinfo.health/search/google-cse#gsc.q=measles

-2. Measles and Measles Vaccines: 14 Things To Consider Posted on: Wednesday, October 8th 2014 at 3:30 p Written By: Roman Bystrianyk There are facts regarding the history of measles that almost never reach the light of day.
+2. Measles and Measles Vaccines: 14 Things To Consider Posted on: Wednesday, October 8th 2014 at 3:30 p Written By: Roman Bystrianyk There are facts regarding the history of measles that rarely reach the light of day.
 Here are 14 things you may not have been told by public health officials, your doctor, or the media.
 For over 100 years, there has been a strong association with vitamin A deficiency and adverse measles outcomes, especially in young children.
-Has the time come for the medical community to recognize that any child presenting with measles complications should be given vitamin A and evaluated for overall nutritional status?
-If not, what has history taught us?" - Adrianne Bendich, 1992 Read the Article here: https://www.greenmedinfo.health/blog/measles-and-measles-vaccines-14-things-we-consider
+Has the time come for the medical community to recognise that any child presenting with measles complications should be given vitamin A and evaluated for overall nutritional status?
+If not, what has history taught us?" - Adrianne Bendich, 1992 Read the article here: https://www.greenmedinfo.health/blog/measles-and-measles-vaccines-14-things-we-consider

 © 2014 GreenMedInfo LLC.
 This work is reproduced and distributed with the permission of GreenMedInfo LLC.
 Want to learn more from GreenMedInfo?